MEET EDWARD PRIMEAU, CCI, CFC, PI

 FORENSIC PRACTICES & METHODS

 Ed helps courts and law enforcement agencies understand the science and technology of audio and video forensics.
 His forensic philosophy is that authentication and clarification of audio or video media combines art as well as science.
 The methods that he uses require attention to detail and scientific principles, complemented by an appreciation for clarity and aesthetics.
-And Ed’s techniques are derived from both a formal education and the application of skills gained by working in many forensic situations.
+And Ed’s techniques are derived from both formal education and the application of skills gained by working in many forensic situations.

 He also looks at forensics as an experimental science, because there are no two cases that are the same.
-As a forensic expert he conducts experiments that include variables and that measure how each outcome pertains to the scientific aspect of the case at hand.
-His forensic processes that he uses to arrive at his opinions are accepted in the scientific community and are structured and methodological.
+As a forensic expert, he conducts experiments that include variables and that measure how each outcome pertains to the scientific aspect of the case at hand.
+The forensic processes that he uses to arrive at his opinions are accepted in the scientific community and are structured and methodological.
 He always takes scrupulous work product notes that are a part of each case.

 Along with actively working on cases, Ed has consulted with the media on several notable cases.
 Some of the biggest cases include: Trayvon Martin V. George Zimmerman, Malaysia Airlines Flight 370, and Laquan McDonald.
 Ed, along with JFK assassination researcher Bill Kelly, assembled and restored the Air Force One recordings from the day that JFK was assassinated.
-He also performed a Voice Identification on Susan Bennett, a voice over actress, and was able to positively ID her as the voice of Apple’s Siri.
+He also performed a Voice Identification on Susan Bennett, a voice-over actress, and was able to positively ID her as the voice of Apple’s Siri.